ABOUT THE FELLOWSHIP PROGRAM

 Fellows receive a full semester of graded credits for their participation in the program, Although Fellows are not be paid, they do not incur costs beyond their normal tuition and room and board while receiving regular financial aid from their home institutions.
 CfSI is committed to ensuring that at least 60% of each cohort are Pell eligible, first generation college students, and/or students of color.

 The Fellowship program is designed to primarily benefit the educational and career advancement of the Social Innovation Fellows, but we also believe that Fellows contribute meaningfully to a host organization’s ongoing work and special projects.

 The mentor should believe strongly in the importance of developing younger talent, and have capacity to provide meaningful supervision, mentorship and support.
 Mentors must submit a review that is considered as part of the grading process.

 Organizations must commit to providing professional infrastructure for assigned work (e.g. desk, computer, internet access).

 The fellowship proposal should include a special project the Fellow will complete with 50% of their time (e.g. social media campaign, research report, event design, data analysis) and a combination of observation and the day-to-day work of your organization to comprise the other 50% of their time (e.g. tutoring, data collection, constituent organizing, event support).

 A $700 Host Fee per Fellow provides a $600 living stipend and MBTA pass, helping to keep the program accessible to students from all backgrounds.

 recruitment and matching

-CfSI manages the recruitment, application, and vetting process for a strong, diverse cohort of Fellows from University of New Hampshire, Clark University, and Becker College.
+CfSI manages the recruitment, application, and vetting process for a strong, diverse cohort of Fellows from University of New Hampshire, Clark University, Becker College, Wheaton College, and Marlboro College.